Scryer Prolog documentation

 This module contains predicates that relates strings of chars to other representations, as well as high-level predicates to read and write chars.

-Given a Char, Type is one of the categories that char fits in.
+Type is one of the categories that Char fits in.
+At least one of the arguments must be ground.
 Possible categories are:

 • alnum